-Hill highlights the abundance of ads observed in Google’s search results pages, particularly on mobile devices, and raises apprehensions regarding potential bias in Google’s algorithms against smaller websites dependent on ad-generated revenue.
-Sullivan clarified that many sites, regardless of size, successfully rank in Google Search while featuring ads.
+Hill cites the proliferation of ads on Google’s search results pages, particularly on mobile devices, and worries that Google’s algorithms may be biased against smaller sites relying on ad-generated revenues.
+Sullivan tried to explain to him that a lot of websites-regardless of size—have no problem ranking in Google Search while featuring ads.

 He stressed that Google’s systems prioritize rewarding websites that offer a positive page experience, a principle that has long been established and remains unchanged.